nus-cs2103/website-base/admin/exams.md

 ### Final exam - part 2

 * You will be asked to draw some UML diagrams, **to be hand-drawn on paper** (not on a tablet).
+You may use pencils if you wish.
 * Duration: 20 minutes
 * The questions will be in an encrypted PDF file that will be given to you in advance.
 The password will only be given at the start of this section.
-* At the end of the exam, you will be asked to show your diagrams to the camera, and then upload a scanned copy to LumiNUS.
+* At the _end_ of the exam (i.e., after all three parts are over), you will upload a scanned copy to LumiNUS.
+Do not do any scanning/uploading at this time.
 * These diagrams will not be graded directly.
 Instead, you will use them when answering part 3 of the exam.<br>
-  However, we will use the diagrams to give some marks should you score low in the corresponding MCQ questions.
+  However, we may use the diagrams to give _some_ consolation marks should you score very low in the corresponding MCQ questions.
 </div>

 ### Final exam - part {{ 3 if cs2103 else 2 }}

-* Similar to part 1.{% if cs2103 %}
+* Similar to part 1 (e.g., 16 questions, same length).{% if cs2103 %}
-* Some questions will refer to the UML diagrams that you drew in part 2.{% endif %}
+* Some questions will refer to the UML diagrams that you drew in part 2.
+* You may modify your UML diagrams during this time. %%Reminder: diagrams are not graded.%%
+* You may refer the PDF file used in part 2 during this part too.
+* **Show the diagram to the camera** at the end of this part, when the examiner asks you to.
+* Due to the above point, you will have to stay back in Zoom until the full exam is over (==not allowed to leave early==).
+* Due to the above point, you may want to have something to read, in case you finish early. ==You are not allowed to use other gadgets or use the computer to do other things even if you have finished the exam==.
+* After the exam, scan and **upload the diagrams you drew in part 2 onto LumiNUS**, as a single PDF file, **within an hour**.
+The file name does not matter. {% endif %}

 ## Exam briefing, mock exam, practice exam paper